christophs78/ForkJoinPoolReproducer/README.md

 # how to reproduce

-run `at.christophs78.ForkJoinPoolTest` with different Java-version (or simply `gradlew clean build`)
+run `at.christophs78.ForkJoinPoolTest` with different Java-versions (or simply `gradlew clean build`)

 - works with Java 11-16
 - fails with Java 17